-The long-term debt of \$2,500,000 is secured by all of the assets of LanVision and the loan agreement, as amended, restricts LanVision from incurring additional indebtedness for borrowed money, including capitalized leases, limits certain investments, restricts substantial asset sales, capital expenditures, cash dividends, stock repurchases, and mergers and consolidations with unaffiliated entities without lender consent.
+The long-term debt of \$2,000,000 and the accrued interest on the long-term debt of \$3,824,020, is secured by all of the assets of LanVision and the loan agreement, as amended, restricts LanVision from incurring additional indebtedness for borrowed money, including capitalized leases, limits certain investments, restricts substantial asset sales, capital expenditures, cash dividends, stock repurchases, and mergers and consolidations with unaffiliated entities without lender consent.
 In addition, LanVision is required to meet certain financial covenants, including minimum levels of revenues, earnings, and net worth.
-In addition, the loan agreement requires LanVision to maintain a minimum cash balance of \$4,300,000 through July 29, 2003, at which time the amount is reduced to \$3,800,000, which will be maintained through the maturity of the loan in July 2004.
-LanVision complied with all of the provisions of the loan agreement during the quarter except for the Earnings Before Interest and Taxes, which the Company fell short of the requirement by \$28,983.
-The lender has granted the Company a waiver of this provision through July 31, 2003.
-LanVision believes that it will be able to comply with all of its covenants for the remainder of fiscal 2003, and the likelihood of defaulting on the debt covenants is not likely absent any material adverse events that may affect the Company, the healthcare industry or our market.
+In addition, the loan agreement requires LanVision to maintain a minimum cash balance of \$3,800,000, through the maturity of the loan in July 2004.
+LanVision complied with all of the provisions of the loan agreement during the quarter.
+LanVision believes that it will be able to comply with all of its covenants for the remainder of fiscal year 2003, and the likelihood of defaulting on the debt covenants is not likely absent any material adverse events that may affect the Company, the healthcare industry or our market.
 In the past, LanVision has requested, and the lender has granted, waivers of certain debt covenants.
 However, our expectations of future operating results and continued compliance with the debt covenants cannot be assured and the lenders' actions are not controllable by us.
-If our projections of future operating results are not achieved and the debt is placed in default, LanVision would experience a material adverse impact on the reported financial position and results of operations.
+If the projections of future operating results are not achieved and the debt is placed in default, LanVision would experience a material adverse impact on the reported financial position and results of operations.